Now in its 8th year, is Treefort Boise’s biggest annual event? Here’s its economic impact

 Boise’s spring party is about to get started.

 The five-day Treefort Music Festival — which offers a whole lot more than just live music — is going to take over a good chunk of Downtown on Wednesday.
-Revelers will come from all over the region, the state and beyond.
+Revelers will come from all over the region and beyond.
 And there’s more to do and see than ever before.

 There are 469 bands are scheduled to perform at 27 venues.
 There are now nine themed “forts,” in case music isn’t your bag: Alefort, Yogafort, Storyfort, Hackfort, Skatefort, Comedyfort, Filmfort, Kidfort and Foodfort.